Car Park Policy

 All barriers are monitored by CCTV and each barrier has an intercom for direct voice contact to the Control Room, should assistance be required.
-All such conversaions are recorded.
+All such conversations are recorded.

-All Pay-on-Foot Stations are monitored by CCTV and each has an intercom for direct voice contact to the Control Room, should assistance be required.
+All Pay Stations are monitored by CCTV and each has an intercom for direct voice contact to the Control Room, should assistance be required.
 All such conversations are recorded.

 Patrol Officers will constantly monitor designated parking areas and the rules governing illegal/ unauthorised parking will be strictly enforced.

 Any members of staff or students discovered to be abusing the system will have their permit withdrawn and their card removed from the system.
 They may not be eligible for any further permit.
-If you forget your proximity card there is no alternative other than to take an hourly/daily ticket and pay the calculated tariff for that visit/day.
-There is no way to obtain entry/exit other than using a permit/proximity card or hourly/daily tickets and credit cards.
+If you forget your proximity card, permit scheme members may pull a ticket to enter and attend the parking desk on campus and ask for an exit ticket for that day.
+On the 4th occasion in a rolling year you will have to pay the daily tariff for that visit/day.

 All drivers must be in possession of a relevant, valid driving licence for the vehicle they are driving.